gitoption/git/README.md

 `git commit -m 'your commit message here'`

 ## Push your source code to the github
-This will push the source codes on the current branch : `git push`
+`git push` (This will push the source codes on the current branch)

-This will push the source codes to the master branch: `git push origin master` also `git push -u origin master`
+`git push origin master` (This will push the source codes to the master branch) also `git push -u origin master`